 During the holiday season, many Germans visit the Rhine Westphalia Rhineland Palatinate region of their country.
 The area is known for its beautiful Christmas markets that sell a variety of ornaments, toys, and other holiday items.

 Reformation Day is a national holiday in Germany that celebrates the Protestant Reformation.
 The holiday falls on October 31 and commemorates the day in 1517 when Martin Luther posted his 95 theses.
 Reformation Day is celebrated with parades, concerts, and other events throughout Germany.

-There are a lot of national holidays and public holidays in Germany that is celebrated similarly to other countries like Christmas, New Year, Father’s Day, and Mother’s Day but there are also unique of their own.
+There are a lot of national holidays and public holidays in Germany that are celebrated similarly to other countries like Christmas, New Year, Father’s Day, and Mother’s Day but there are also unique their own.
 Traditions may also be the same and some are not.
 But the important thing is we remember and enjoy these holidays accordingly.